pramoda99/Online-Music-Store/README.md

   </p>

   <h2>About this project</h2>
-  4MUSIC is a web application designed to order cakes directly from the shop to the destination.
-Customers will be able to place the order conveniently using the application.
+  4MUSIC is a web application designed to listen any type of music online.
+Customers can listen music conveniently using this application.

   <h2>Tools & Technologies</h2>